 Trembling or shaking of any leg or generalized and unexplained shaking or trembling

-All of the above are the signs your pet is in some degree of pain.
+All of the above can be the signs that your pet is in pain!